a-benamor/pyramid-of-refactoring-1/README.md

 - Extract Method object
 - And much more...

-This code is inspired by Joshua Kerievsky's book "Refactoring to Patterns"

 Please note that:
-the module 4-Completed-Interpreter is the last increment of the refactoring in this course.
+- The module 4-Completed-Interpreter is the last increment of the refactoring in this course.
+- This code is inspired by Joshua Kerievsky's book "Refactoring to Patterns"
+- Corypight (c) 2018 IT Train Wlodzimierz Krakowski (www.refactoring.pl)